Dzerillious/LinqRewrite/README.md

 * Uses existing LINQ syntax, no need for `AsQueryExpr().Run()`
 * No allocations for `Expression<>` trees and enumerator boxing
 * Parallel LINQ is not supported (i.e. left intact)
+* Using a lot more information for optimization (For example different collection enumeration for different sources)
+* More operators
 * No support for F#

+## Comparsion to old roslyn-linq-rewrite
+* More operators (Old could rewrite only simple operators)
+* Math optimization (Without optimization of division because of different int and double division)
+* Using a lot more information for optimization (For example different collection enumeration for different sources)
+* Using more low end code (Using arrays for enlarging, not List<T>)
+* Working on new project types
+* Created over 1000 of tests

+## Comparsion to LinqFaster
+* Rewriting chained operators
+* When chaining operators, fewer allocations in rewritten
+* LinqFaster only on arrays
+* LinqFaster implements parallel and SIMD operations
+* LinqFaster not lazily evaluated
+* Rewritten linq does not alloc any arrays in Source.Select(x => x + 3).ToArray()
+* Rewritten linq uses enlarging for filling array of unknown size